bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/ivyProjectView.rst

 Here all the projects (including their content) in a given workspace are displayed in a tree view.
-This is the central component to obtain an overview of the project and to start the specific editors for all
+This is the central component to obtain an overview of the project and to start the specific editors for all Axon Ivy entities.
-|axon-ivy| entities.

 .. figure:: /_images/ivy-project/project-tree-full.png
-   :alt: |axon-ivy| Project View with some content
+   :alt: Axon Ivy Project View with some content

-   |axon-ivy| Project View with some content
+   Axon Ivy Project View with some content

 Some of the entries are categorized such as User Dialogs and processes, but in general double-clicking on the leafs opens the :ref:`corresponding editor <designer-reference-editors>`.